Do Go On - 361 - The Hollywood Bandit

 I look down my nose at you.

-I try to zhoosh up kitchen by making it smaller.
+I try to shush up kitchen.

 Oh, a kitchen net.